 When you have finished customizing the skin, click Save.

-In support of the Card on File regulation, your shoppers see the following checkbox where they can authorize the storage of their payment information for recurring payments:
+In support of the Card on File regulation, your shoppers will have the option to store their payment information for later use.
+Their options depend on the product they are purchasing:

 To choose which skins will be used for checkout on mobile and desktop, you will need to apply them in the skin settings.